Our Team

 Dr. Ethan D. Doney

-Assistant Professor in Fisheries, Wildlife, and Conservation Sciences at Oregon State University
+Assistant Professor in Dept. of Fisheries, Wildlife, and Conservation Sciences at Oregon State University

 Ethan is an interdisciplinary conservation social scientist who researches the social dimensions of human-wildlife interactions.
 His research explores how people feel about wildlife and its management, with the goal of finding collaborative solutions to conservation conflicts.
 His work aims to bring people together to address issues related to wildlife species and their management, often involving engagement with communities, landowners, governments, organizations, academics, and other interested individuals and groups.